scverse/scvi-tools/docs/user_guide/background/differential_abundance.md

       -
       -
     * - dof
-      - Degrees of freedom for the Student's t-distribution components for aggregated posterior.
+      - Degrees of freedom for the Student's t-distribution components of the aggregated posterior for each sample.
 If ``None``, components are Normal.
-Using a Student's t-distribution instead of a Normal distribution to estimate posteriors can improve later analysis by creating a smoother distribution for samples containing few cells (in this case our estimated posterior comes from aggregating across fewer cells, so the estimate might be more innacurate, particularly between cells).
+Using a Student's t-distribution instead of a Normal distribution for the posteriors can improve later analysis by improving stability and creating a smoother distribution for samples containing few cells (with few cells there are fewer components in aggregated posterior, so the heavier tails of a Student's t-distribution smoothes the space between those fewer components).
       -
       -